ocurrent/obuilder/doc/qemu.md

 - windows-server-2022-amd64-ocaml-4.14.2.qcow2
 - windows-server-2022-amd64-ocaml-5.2.0.qcow2

-The base images build automatically using Cloud Init on Ubuntu, `autounattend.xml` on Windows and `autoinstall` on OpenBSD.
+The base images build are build using `make ubuntu`, `make windows` or `make openbsd`.
+The builds are unattended builds requiring no manual intervention.
+Cloud Init is used on Ubuntu, `autounattend.xml` on Windows and `autoinstall` on OpenBSD.

-Use `make ubuntu`, `make windows` or `make openbsd`.

 # Operation

-A spec which reference the required base image in using the `from` directive, then run the whatever commands are required.
-An trivial example is given below.
+A spec references the required base image using the `from` directive, then runs whatever commands are required.
+An trivial to install the `tar` package from opam on Windows example is given below.

 ```
 (